 Copayment or Copay - A fixed dollar amount paid per service received or prescription filled.

-Coverage Gap - Ended in 2020, a stage in Medicare prescription drug coverage when the beneficiary paid a higher percentage of drug costs than paid during initial coverage phase.
-Also known as the donut hole.
+Coverage Gap - \degree stage in Medicare prescription drug coverage when the beneficiary may pay higher portion of drug costs than they paid during initial coverage phase.
+Formerly known as the donut hole.